What is FTP?

 Since FTP is not an instant communication method, the License Validation data type is not available via FTP.

-When your IT Department is preparing to upload a course completion file, call the CE Broker Helpdesk (877) 434-6323 for:
+When your IT Department is preparing to upload a course completion file, please have them reach out to our Support Team via email at email@example.com and request the following:

 FTP Host Name / Address